JackBrenn/quakejs-docker/README.md

 <div align="center">

-## ⚠️ alternative to this project ⚠️
+## ⚠️ Alternative to this project ⚠️

 **Use [lklacar/q3js](https://github.com/lklacar/q3js) instead** - it's a more modern and feature-rich implementation.